pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 - `extended_anonymous`
 - `full`

-Full enables support for rewriting prepared statements sent over the simple protocol.
-Extended handles prepared statements sent normally using the extended protocol. `full` attempts to rewrite prepared statements sent using the simple protocol. `extended_anonymous` caches and rewrites unnamed prepared statements, which is useful for some legacy client drivers.
+`full` enables support for rewriting prepared statements sent over the simple protocol. `extended` handles prepared statements sent normally using the extended protocol. `extended_anonymous` caches and rewrites unnamed prepared statements, which is useful for some legacy client drivers.

 Default: **`extended`**